Sandeep03edu/FaceRecognition/README.md

 # FaceRecognition
-Simple android app created using OpenCv and dlib libraray
+Simple android app created using OpenCv and dlib library

 # Table of contents
 * [Introduction](#introduction)